Get a free quote

-Carpenter bees resemble bumblebees in both size and appearance, but are not social insects.
+Carpenter bees resemble bumblebees in both size and appearance but are not social insects.
 They construct their nests in trees or in frame buildings.
-Most of the top of the abdomen of carpenter bees is without hairs and is shiny black in color.
+Most of the top of the abdomen of carpenter bees are without hairs and is shiny black in color.
 By contrast, the abdomen of bumblebees is fully clothed with hairs, many of them yellow in color.

 Carpenter bees do not eat wood.
 They excavate the tunnels for shelter and as chambers in which to rear their young.